Inhaled anesthetic (By breathing)

 Call your doctor right away if you notice any of these side effects:

-- Muscle stiffness, rapid breathing, pale skin and bluish-colored lips or fingernails.
+- Muscle stiffness, rapid breathing, pale skin, blue lips or fingernails

 If you notice these less serious side effects, talk with your doctor: